sjbrown/misc_work/lang_notes.rst

  * "self" or "cls" must be the first-by-order argument in a function signature
  * "elif" is silly.  but "else if" would be two tokens - confusing to novice, so "elseif" is probably best.
+ * None, True, and False are *values* distinguished from identifiers based solely on their first capitalized character
+   * User must memorize these 3 exceptions
+   * They look like Classes but behave nothing like them
+   * Maybe @None, @null, @undefined, @True, @False would be better

 Coffeescript